intmus/intas19-20/_25-introduction-non-diatonic/dictation2.md

 We will study two types of hexatonic scale.

 The most famous hexatonic scale is the **whole tone scale.** It is constructed entirely from whole steps, and is therefore symmetrical.
-Some late nineteenth-century/early twentieth-century composers, most famously Claude Debussy (1862-1918) and Maurice Ravel (1875-1937), favored this scale in their compositions because it rejected the "hierarchy" of dominant-harmony.
+Some late nineteenth-century/early twentieth-century composers, most famously Claude Debussy (1862-1918) and Maurice Ravel (1875-1937), favored this scale in their compositions because it rejected the "hierarchy" of dominant-tonic harmony.
 Because there can be no dominant in whole-tone music, this gives it a quality of "weightlessness" that listeners identified with the blurred colors and brushstrokes of Impressionist painting (Claude Monet, Jean Renoir, etc.)  Any enharmonic spelling is fine for this scale.

 ![Whole Tone]({{ '/images/Unit24scales3.jpg' | relative_url }})